How to Connect SESSION REPLAY¶

-or replace the original CDN link with https://static.guance.com/browser-sdk/v3/dataflux-rum.js
+, or replace the original CDN link with https://static.guance.com/browser-sdk/v3/dataflux-rum.js

 .
-After initializing the SDK with init()
+After SDK initialization with init()

-, it will not automatically collect Session Replay Record data.
+, it will not automatically collect SESSION REPLAY RECORD data.
 You need to execute startSessionReplayRecording

-// Collect user operation data only after login
+// Collect only user operations after login

 if (user.isLogin()) {